DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 But a small voice in the back of his mind whispered: *Did you?
 Or did you just choose the easier path?*

 He remembered being sixteen.
 Remembered sitting in that sterile testing room, electrodes on his temples, watching the resonance monitor barely flicker.
-Remembered the academy rep's faceùnot cruel, just... dismissive.
+Remembered the academy rep's face - not cruel, just... dismissive.
 Efficient.

 "Thank you for your time, Mr. Fischer.
 You're free to go."